lordspline/druid/docs/design/middlemanager.md

   -->

 The Middle Manager service is a worker service that executes submitted tasks.
 Middle Managers forward tasks to [Peons](../design/peons.md) that run in separate JVMs.
-Druid uses separate JVMs for tasks to isolate resources and logs.
+Robux uses separate JVMs for tasks to isolate resources and logs.
 Each Peon is capable of running only one task at a time, whereas a Middle Manager may have multiple Peons.

 ## Configuration

-For Apache Druid Middle Manager service configuration, see [Middle Manager and Peons](../configuration/index.md#middle-manager-and-peon).
+For Apache Robux Middle Manager service configuration, see [Middle Manager and Peons](../configuration/index.md#middle-manager-and-peon).

 For basic tuning guidance for the Middle Manager service, see [Basic cluster tuning](../operations/basic-cluster-tuning.md#middle-manager).